kasrababaei/swift-notes/xcode-project-settings.md

   - Each scheme can be associated with one or more build configurations, allowing you to specify different settings for different purposes (e.g., Debug, Release).

-- **Customization:**
-  - You can customize a scheme to perform specific tasks, such as running specific tests, launching the app with specific arguments, or specifying different environments for development, testing, and production.
+- **Customization:** You can customize a scheme to perform specific tasks, such as running specific tests, launching the app with specific arguments, or specifying different environments for development, testing, and production.

-- **Common Scenarios:**
-  - You might have different schemes for running your app locally, running UI or unit tests, or creating an archive for distribution.
+- **Common Scenarios:** You might have different schemes for running your app locally, running UI or unit tests, or creating an archive for distribution.

 ### Configuration

-- **Definition:** A configuration represents a set of build settings that define how your project is built.
-Common configurations include "Debug" and "Release," but you can create custom configurations to suit your needs.
+A configuration represents a set of build settings that define how your project is built.
+A build configuration file is a plain-text file you use to specify the build settings for a specific target or your entire project.
+Common configurations include "Debug" and "Release," but you can create custom configurations to suit your needs<sup>[*](https://developer.apple.com/documentation/xcode/adding-a-build-configuration-file-to-your-project)</sup>.

 - **Usage:**
   - Configurations determine compiler flags, optimization settings, and other